 Parents send their children to school for a reason: To learn, progress, develop, and grow in ways that would be difficult for them to achieve at home.
 On all levels—academically, socially, emotionally, intellectually—that incremental progress is incredibly important.

 When parents notice that their child has stopped progressing in any of these areas, it is often because their child’s current school is no longer challenging them enough to force them to grow.
-(This can be especially concerning for fast learners.)
+(This can be especially concerning for fast learners or gifted students.)
 Other times, it is because your child’s needs simply aren’t being met in some way or another.

-Sometimes these issues can be resolved by placing your child in more advanced or different classes within their current school.
+Sometimes these issues can be resolved by placing your child in more advanced or different classes, such as AP classes, within their current school.
 But sometimes this isn’t possible, or it just isn’t enough.

 Staying put may be the easy thing to do, but it likely isn’t the best: When children stop progressing, parents would be wise to begin searching for a new school that can better encourage them to continue to progress and grow.